rascol/Raspberry-Pi-PPS-Client/client/pps-client.md

 The distribution shows the average recorded pulse time to be about 0.6 microsecond lower than the ideal time of 800,000 microseconds.
 The log plot shows that for this unit pulses were received with a delay as much as 28 usecs because of sporadic Linux system interrupt latency.

 The results collected for all ten units are shown in the table below.
-The indicated tolerances are the conformance errors to an ideal normal distribution provided by the `NormalDistribParams` program.
+The indicated tolerances are the conformance errors to an ideal normal distribution provided by the `NormalDistribParams` utility.
 In no case did the average clock offset exceed 1 microsecond.

     --- System Clock Error (microseconds) ---
     UNIT#      offset             stddev
     -----------------------------------------
-    RPi3#1  -0.65  +/-0.025   1.26  +/-0.02
+    RPi3#1  -0.76  +/-0.01    1.00  +/-0.01
     RPi3#2  -0.16  +/-0.01    1.005 +/-0.002
     RPi3#3  -0.29  +/-0.01    1.029 +/-0.003
     RPi3#4  -0.398 +/-0.002   0.969 +/-0.001
     RPi3#5  -0.598 +/-0.003   1.049 +/-0.003
     RPi3#6  -0.419 +/-0.0     1.088 +/-0.0
     RPi3#7  -0.16  +/-0.02    1.043 +/-0.003
-    RPi3#8   0.21  +/-0.06    0.998 +/-0.01
+    RPi3#8   0.21  +/-0.06    1.00  +/-0.01
     RPi3#9  -0.22  +/-0.01    1.081 +/-0.003
     RPi3#10 -0.21  +/-0.01    0.916 +/-0.003

-In order to estimate the amount of random variation in the offsets, RPi3#5 which had the maximum offset was tested 10 times over as many days.
+In order to estimate the amount of random variation in the offsets, RPi3#1 which had the maximum offset was tested 10 times over as many days.
 That result is shown in the next table.

-# Trouble Shooting {#trouble-shooting}

-Occasionally, things will go wrong on install, startup or shutdown of pps-client.

-On install, this can happen if a new Linux kernel has just been installed but pps-client was not removed before the new kernel was installed.
-In this case, attempting to install or remove pps-client will result in error messages to the effect that certain files can't be found, usually because the

-    /lib/modules/`uname -r`/kernel/drivers/misc

-directory name has been changed to correspond to the new Linux kernel and the old pps-client files got left in the old directory.

-# Known Bugs {#known-bugs}